 Include components of the final grade, weights assigned to each component, grading on a curve or scale, etc.

 Expected classroom behaviors

 Describe students’ responsibilities in the learning process.

-Address Students with Special Needs
+Address Students with Disabilities

 Provide a course calendar that outlines topics to be covered, reading requirements, assignment due dates, etc. If necessary revise it and be sure students get an updated version.